idris-lang/Idris-dev/docs/guides/type-providers-ffi.rst

 -----------------

-It's actually pretty easy to write a C function that figures out the size of size\_t:
+It's actually pretty easy to write a C function that figures out the size of ``size_t``:

 .. code:: c

     int sizeof_size_t() { return sizeof(size_t); }

-(Why an int and not a size\_t?
+(Why an int and not a ``size_t``?
 The FFI needs to know how to receive the return value of this function and translate it into an Idris value.
-If we knew how to do this for values of C type size\_t, we wouldn't need to write this function at all!
-If we really wanted to be safe from overflow, we could use an array of multiple integers, but the SIZE of size\_t is never going to be a 65535 byte integer.)
+If we knew how to do this for values of C type ``size_t``, we wouldn't need to write this function at all!
+If we really wanted to be safe from overflow, we could use an array of multiple integers, but the SIZE of ``size_t`` is never going to be a 65535 byte integer.)

 So now we can get the size of ``size_t`` as long as we're in C code.
 We'd like to be able to use this from Idris.
 Can we do this?
 It turns